 verifyModule(m)

-Converting the IR code to PTX
+is to convert the IR code to PTX code.

-ptx = generatePTX(code, isFile = FALSE)
+library(Rnvvm) code = showModule(m, TRUE) code = fixPTXCodeForNVVM(code) ptx = generatePTX(code, isFile = FALSE)

 The generatePTX() function in the Rnvvm is a high-level function that uses the lower-level routines in the libnvvm API.
 The result is a string containing the entire PTX code corresponding to our LLVM module.
 We now have what we need to load onto the GPU.